Sheridan-Stable/heaps-law-llm/README.md

 ## Running Repository Code

-Repository code is written in Python 3.12.4 in Pycharm IDE.
+Repository code is written in `Python 3.12.4`, you can use any IDE however in this experiment we will use Pycharm.
 After that we install all of the requirements.

 ```